Lexicom7/Dolphin/README.md

 ```

-# 3 Prepare presence data.
+# 3 Prepare presence data

 This code block is focused on obtaining and preparing species presence data for the _Stenella clymene_ (Clymene dolphin) from the **Global Biodiversity Information Facility (GBIF)** database and preparing it for Maxent modeling.

 First, it downloads the species presence data using the **gbif()** function with parameters specifying the genus, species, and desired output format.
 The data is limited to a specific geographic extent defined by _shp_ROI_transformed_, and only records with georeferences are downloaded.
 The code then provides an overview of the data's dimensions and column names and visualizes the presence points on a world map.